-- We have identified the competencies and growth opportunities for high potential talent that are to be developed jointly amongst our Companies. - We continue to make progress with drilling down on the needs of our employees as well as the changes that are required, so as to be able to provide a truly relevant value proposal to each of our employees, this based on their individual circumstances. - continues to gain greater scale as we continue to attract and retain the best possible talent.
-This is why we are taking crosscutting action to improve our employee experience at different stages of their working lives.
+- We have identified the competencies and growth opportunities for high potential talent that are to be developed jointly amongst our Companies. - We continue to make progress with drilling down on the needs of our employees as well as the changes that are required, so as to be able to provide a truly relevant value proposal to each of our employees, this based on their individual circumstances. - Our employer branding continues to gain greater scale as we continue to attract and retain the best possible talent.
+This is why we are taking crosscutting action to improve our employee experience at different stages of their working lives. - We are oriented towards flexible organizational structures and new ways of working, which facilitate a better response to business challenges and opportunities.